h3rald/litestore/src/admin/md/global_js_objects.md

-## LiteStore Global Object
+## Global JavaScript Objects

-When creating JavaScript handlers for custom resources, you can use a special **LiteStore** global object to access the HTTP request to the resource, modify the HTTP response, and also access other LiteStore resources.
+When creating JavaScript handlers for middleware, you can use some special $-prefixed global objects to access the HTTP request to the resource, the HTTP response, and also access other LiteStore resources.

-### LiteStore.request
+### $req

 The current HTTP request sent to access the current resource.